 Dale Robinson Animation Director

 Dale Robinson is an award-winning animation director and producer as well as co-founder and head of television development and production at Treehouse Republic in Dublin, Ireland.
 His extensive credit list includes projects from around the world in feature films, television and the web, serving clients such as Disney, Warner Bros. and Nickelodeon.
-Dale holds a B.A. in Animation from the University of Wolverhampton in West Midlands, U.K. With relatives living in Bermuda, he himself and his family reside in Dublin, Ireland.
+Dale holds a B.A. in Animation from the University of Wolverhampton in West Midlands, U.K. Together with his family, he resides in Dublin, Ireland.

 Jody Gray Composer

 Jody Gray is an award-winning composer, songwriter, producer, musical director and arranger.
 His credits include the animated features CLIFFORD'S REALLY BIG MOVIE (Warner Bros.), ARTHUR'S MISSING PAL (Lionsgate) and STELLALUNA (MGM/Scholastic) among others.
 Jody's documentary works include Director Allan Neuwirth’s WHAT'S THE NAME OF THE DAME?, DEATH BY HANGING: A FAMILY'S PLEDGE FOR ALLEGIANCE (HBO), biographies of Ted Kennedy and Tom Hanks and M.Y.R.A.
-Entertainment's LE PARDON and OPERATION LITTLE VITTLES: THE CHOCOLATE BOMBER OF THE BERLIN AIRLIFT.
+Entertainment's LE PARDON and JORINDE & JORINGEL.
 His television credits as music producer and contributing composer include SESAME STREET (Abby’s Flying Fairy School), SEX AND THE CITY, ED and THE TONIGHT SHOW starring Jay Leno.
 In addition, Jody composed the music and songs for Cartoon Network’s cult hit COURAGE THE COWARDLY DOG, countless LOONEY TUNES shorts (Warner Bros.
 Online), including Cartoon Network’s THE CHUCK JONES SHOW, classic themes for the Cartoon Network Racing Game (PlayStation 2/Nintendo) as well as major sports themes for CBS and FOX.
-A visitor to Bermuda since childhood, he lives in New York.
+Together with his wife, he lives in New York City.

 Cha’Von K. Clarke is an award-winning writer, journalist, playwright, poet, publisher, talent agent and event manager.
 She is the founder and head of CKC Corporation, consisting of CKC Spotlight Talent Agency and CKC Books as well as her own foundation, CKC Cares Charity in Bermuda.
 Her theater plays have been performed island-wide.
 Her books include “Streets are Listening… God is Watching”, “Bermudian Christmas Stories for the Family”, and she was featured in “Bermuda Anthology of Poetry, Volumes I & II” among others.
 In addition, she has organized numerous fashion and talent shows as well as charitable events.
 TELLING A YOU is her first film project.
 Cha’Von holds a B.A. in Psychology with a minor in Criminal Justice from Temple University in Philadelphia, P.A.
 At the moment, she is pursuing an M.A. in Playwriting at Kingston University in London.
-A native of Bermuda, together with her family she currently lives in London, UK.
+Together with her family, she splits her time between Bermuda and London, UK.

 Daryl Moorhouse Sound Editor